MatijaB/bioinf/Ruby/README.txt

 third argument - method used for sequence reading (jc69 - Jukes-Cantor or k80 - Kimura)

+Output is newick.txt and Newick tree ploted with njplot.

 Example:
 ruby upgma.rb sekvence.fasta FASTA jc69